 101. Elementary Yiddish.
 (3).
 (LR).

 This is the first of a two-term sequence designed to develop basic skills in speaking, understanding, reading and writing Yiddish.
 Active class participation is required as are periodic quizzes, exams, a midterm and a final.
-The language of instruction will be Yiddish.
 There are no prerequisites.
 (Norich)

 This is the third term of a language sequence in Yiddish.
 The course is designed to develop fluency in oral and written comprehension, and to offer a further understanding of the culture within which Yiddish has developed.
 Special emphasis will be devoted to reading material.
-Course grade will be based on exams, quizzes, written work and oral class participation.
-(Nowersztern)
+Course grade will be based on exams, quizzes, written work, and oral class participation.
+(Norich)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index